david-a-wheeler/spdx-tutorial/README.md

 There are many tags defined in the SPDX specification, but many of them may not apply to your specific situation.
 Note that unlike license expressions, tag names are case-sensitive.
-A few especially important tags are:
+A few especially important or useful tags are:

 * SPDXVersion: The version of the spec used, normally "SPDX-2.0".
 * DataLicense: The license for the license data itself (!); normally this is "CC0-1.0".